 Fire - Fire hydrant coverage is being met with the additional hydrants being installed on the site.
-The Fire Marshall supports the connection to Algebe Way for secondary access to the site.
-While the connection is not required because the project is less than 100 units, it is preferred to have multiple access routes available when it is possible to install them.
+The Fire Marshall requires the connection to Algebe Way for secondary access to the site.
+The South Pond development requires two separate fire access roads because they have more than 30 dwelling units.
+A full connection without bollards with minimum 20 feet width on the Algebe Way connection is required.
+Snow plows may not be able to gain access to the area in-between the bollards, therefore blocking the secondary emergency access.